finos/tracdap/doc/modelling/tutorial/lesson_1_hello_world.rst

 Writing a model
 ---------------

-To write a model, start by inheriting from the TracModel base class and implementing the abstract methods.
+To write a model, start by inheriting from the :py:class:`TracModel<trac.rt.api.TracModel>` base class and implementing the abstract methods.
 Here is the Hello World example:

 .. literalinclude:: ../../../examples/models/python/hello_world/hello_world.py
     :caption: examples/models/python/hello_world/hello_world.py